 The OCA determined that the added wording was not a part of the contract until accepted by all.
 Therefore, it imposed no obligation on the purchaser to verify the dimensions before signing.
 It simply signified to all that the dimensions were not based on a survey and had, therefore, to be verified.
 It was not a representation by the vendor.
 Further, there was nothing in the addition which suggested that the risk passed to the purchaser or negated the words “more or less”.
 As a result the transaction could be voided by the purchaser and he was entitled to have his deposit returned.

 Where a failed real estate transaction involves a commercial property, the potential damages that may attach to the breach of the purchase and sale agreement can be in the hundreds of thousands of dollars.
 If you are a buyer or a seller and the real estate deal you were hoping to finalize does not close, obtain advice from a commercial real estate lawyer as soon as possible.

 Real Estate litigation, particularly commercial real estate litigation, is complex, expensive, and often unpredictable.
 Litigation counsel must know how to gauge and manage risk, keep costs down with efficient and effective strategy, and guide clients through the choices they will face as litigation evolves.

-At Milosevic Fiske LLP we provide thorough, multi-disciplinary legal advice and representation at mediations, hearings, and trials.
+At Milosevic & Associates we provide thorough, multi-disciplinary legal advice and representation at mediations, hearings, and trials.
 Over the years, our lawyers have seen it all and our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to learn how we can help.